great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 ### Integrating Schema Validation

-Here's a brief overview of the steps to setup GX to get you started.
+Here's a brief overview of the steps to setup GX to validate your data schema.
 For more detailed guidance on common setup steps, be sure to check out the related sections in our GX documentation.

 1. **Prepare Sample Data**: Creating a sample dataset for testing and validation.
 2. **Connect to the Data**: [Establish a connection to the sample data](#) using Great Expectations.